stripe/stripe-react-native/docs/card-payments-without-authentication.md

   if (error) {
     // Handle error
-  }
+  } else if (paymentMethod) {
     const paymentMethodId = paymentMethod.id;
     // Send paymentMethodId to your server for the next steps
     // ...
+  }
 };
 ```